-A Male Matters note: I don’t know if the good-intentioned Warren Farrell realizes it or not, but President Obama likely doesn’t see it as a missed opportunity.
+A Male Matters note: I suspect Warren Farrell fully realizes this: President Obama likely doesn’t see a White House Council on Boys and Men as a missed opportunity.
 From the president’s view, to use even the smallest resource to help men is to fail to show complete and utter loyalty to women, the majority voters who sent him to the White House, then reelected him.
-I believe nothing will change until huge numbers of men find the courage to form a “I’m mad as hell and I’m not going to take it anymore” march on Washington.
+I believe nothing will change until huge numbers of men find the courage to form a “I’m mad as hell and I’m not going to take the anti-male sexism anymore” march on Washington.
 Please don’t hold your breath waiting for “the fearless sex” to make that happen.
 See “Why so few men protest anti-male sexism (Or: Why men fear women)“

 by Warren Farrell, Ph.D.